Volunteering

 For The Troops

-(805) 306-0830 Packages and sends "We Care Packages" to deployed military personnel, primarily in war zones Help assemble "We Care Packages" at Simi Valley headquarters, or collect donations at local retail stores
+(805) 306-0830 Packages and sends "We Care Packages" to deployed military personnel, primarily in war zones Help assemble "We Care Packages", collect donations at local retail stores, and write letters to servicemen and women

 Long Term Care Services of Ventura County, Inc.

-(805) 656-1986 Advocates for seniors and dependent adults in long term care facilities Volunteer ombudsmen to provide visits at least once a month and ensure residents' lives are safe, optimal, and respected
+(805) 656-1986 Advocates for seniors and dependent adults in long term care facilities Volunteer ombudsmen to conduct visits at least once a month and ensure residents' safety.
+Submit an application at www.ombudsmanventura.org.

 The Ronald Reagan Presidential Foundation